Ro706/project_policy/README.md

 ## Project Description

-The Policy Summarizer is a web application that allows users to upload PDF documents, get summaries, translate them, and interact with a chatbot to ask questions about the document.
-This tool is designed to help users quickly understand the content of lengthy policy documents.
+The Policy Summarizer is a web application that allows users to get summaries of their documents.
+Users can sign up, log in, and manage their summaries.
+The application also features a subscription model, allowing users to access premium features.

 ## Features

 *   **User Authentication:** Secure user registration and login functionality.
-*   **PDF Summarization:** Upload a PDF file and get a concise summary with a configurable word limit.
-*   **Translation:** Translate the summary into multiple Indian languages.
-*   **Text-to-Speech:** Listen to the summary in the selected language.
-*   **Chat with PDF:** Ask questions about the uploaded PDF and get answers from an AI-powered chatbot.
-*   **Download Summary:** Download the generated summary as a PDF file.
+*   **Summary Management:** Users can add, view, and delete their summaries.
+*   **Subscription Model:** Users can subscribe to a premium plan to access additional features.
 *   **User Account:** View your account information and a list of your saved summaries.

 ## Technologies Used